Walt Whitman: Nationalism

-Legacy and influence
+Legacy

 In 1940, Whitman was honored on a Famous Americans Series postage stamp issue.

+"No American writer", scholars Ed Folsom and Kenneth M. Price have argued, "has been more influential, nationally and internationally, than Walt Whitman."
 Whitman has been claimed as the first "poet of democracy" in the United States, a title meant to reflect his ability to write in a singularly American character.
 An American-British friend of Whitman, Mary Whitall Smith Costelloe, wrote: "You cannot really understand America without Walt Whitman, without Leaves of Grass ...
 He has expressed that civilization, 'up to date,' as he would say, and no student of the philosophy of history can do without him."
 Andrew Carnegie called him "the great poet of America so far".
 Whitman considered himself a messiah-like figure in poetry.
 Others agreed: one of his admirers, William Sloane Kennedy, speculated that "people will be celebrating the birth of Walt Whitman as they are now the birth of Christ".

 Literary critic Harold Bloom wrote, as the introduction for the 150th anniversary of Leaves of Grass:

 If you are American, then Walt Whitman is your imaginative father and mother, even if, like myself, you have never composed a line of verse.
 You can nominate a fair number of literary works as candidates for the secular Scripture of the United States.
 They might include Melville's Moby-Dick, Twain's Adventures of Huckleberry Finn, and Emerson's two series of Essays and The Conduct of Life.
 None of those, not even Emerson's, are as central as the first edition of Leaves of Grass, whose 150th anniversary we now mark.

 In his own time, Whitman attracted an influential coterie of disciples and admirers.
 Among his admirers were the Eagle Street College, an informal group established in 1885 at the home of James William Wallace on Eagle Street in Bolton, England, to read and discuss the poetry of Whitman.
 The group subsequently became known as the Bolton Whitman Fellowship or Whitmanites.
 Its members held an annual "Whitman Day" celebration around the poet's birthday.
 Whitman's niece, Jessie Louisa Whitman, also contributed to his legacy by allowing Ralph L. Fansler to record her memories of Whitman during a series of interviews that took place between 1939 and 1943.
 In the interviews Jessie is noted for her faithfulness and lifelong interest in her uncle.
 Jessie held letters written by Whitman, which were given to the Missouri Historical Society in 1960.